 - Walnut Avenue and Route 120

 Being involved in a car wreck can be traumatic and potentially life-threatening.
-Those involved often suffer catastrophic injuries or even lost their lives.
-Recovery for a severe injury can take months or even years.
-This is why you should hold the negligent driver responsible for your damages by retaining an experienced car accident attorney in Escalon.
-Since filing a personal injury claim is not always straightforward, having an injury attorney on your side with experience litigating these types of cases is critical for obtaining the compensation you need and deserve.Escalon Car Accident and Personal Injury Lawyer
+Those involved often suffer catastrophic injuries or even lose their lives.
+Recovery from a serious injury may take months or even years.
+You should hold the negligent driver responsible for your damages by retaining an experienced car accident attorney in Escalon, California.

-I’m Ed Smith, an Escalon personal injury lawyer.
 An injured person may be left in a state of confusion after an accident.
-This can be relieved by the insight an experienced injury lawyer can provide.
-If you or someone you love has been injured in an accident and have questions about your case, reach out to me anytime to receive my free, friendly case advice at (209) 227-1931 or toll-free at (800) 404-5400.
+If you or someone you love has been injured in an accident and have questions about your case, reach out to our experienced Escalon personal injury attorneys anytime to receive free, friendly case advice at (209) 227-1931 or toll-free at (800) 404-5400.